fhightower-tc/tc-indicator-importer/README.md

 ### PDF Reader Playbook (optional)

-To be able to read content from a pdf online, you will need to install a playbook with an http link trigger app that makes a request to the given site, reads the contents as a PDF, and returns the text.
-This playbook will be uploaded to the [ThreatConnect playbooks repository](https://github.com/ThreatConnect-Inc/threatconnect-playbooks) soon.
+To be able to import content from a pdf online, you will need to install a playbook with an http link trigger app that makes a request to the given site, reads the contents as a PDF, and returns the text.
+This playbook is available [here](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/playbooks/pdf-reader).
 Once you have installed the playbook, you also need to add the link to the playbook's http link trigger into this app's `install.json` as the `pdfReaderPlaybookLink` field.

 ### URL Reader Playbook (optional)

-To be able to read content from a URL, you will need to install a playbook with the [HTML Text Parser](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/apps/TCPB_-_HTML_Text_Parser) playbook app.
-This playbook will be uploaded to the [ThreatConnect playbooks repository](https://github.com/ThreatConnect-Inc/threatconnect-playbooks) soon.
+To be able to import content from a URL, you will need to install a playbook with the [HTML Text Parser](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/apps/TCPB_-_HTML_Text_Parser) playbook app.
+This playbook is available [here](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/playbooks/url-reader).
 Once you have installed the playbook, you also need to add the link to the playbook's http link trigger into this app's `install.json` as the `urlReaderPlaybookLink` field.

 ### OCR (optional)